OpenCisc/OpenCISC/README.md

 ## Hot Code Optimization
 Identifies frequently executed instructions (hot paths) and applies runtime optimizations, such as inlining, loop unrolling, and instruction fusion.

+## Hardware-Assisted Acceleration:
-Hardware-Assisted Acceleration**: Offloads parts of the translation process to the FPGA fabric attached to each RISC core, reducing translation latency and enabling higher throughput.
+Offloads parts of the translation process to the FPGA fabric attached to each RISC core, reducing translation latency and enabling higher throughput.

 ## Workload Adaptation
 Dynamically adjusts to changing workloads by reconfiguring the JIT pipeline to prioritize performance-critical tasks.